manuelstolze/multiple-git-configs/README.md

 ## Step 1: Create Separate Config Files

-First, create three separate config files: one for personal use, one for work, and one as a default fallback.
-Let's say these are located at `~/.gitconfig_personal`, `~/.gitconfig_work`, and `~/.gitconfig_default` respectively.
+First, create two separate config files: one for personal use, one for work.
+Let's say these are located at `~/.gitconfig-personal`, `~/.gitconfig-work`.

 In each of these files, set the user name and email (and any other config settings you want to be different) like this: